ranokuhl/JavaPrograms/xmlparserapp/Readme.md

 # XML Parser demo

-Tried to recreat an XML parser that stores data in Mongodb.
+Create an XML parser that stores data in Mongodb.

+Followed the guide (see source)

 MongoDB version: 4.2.1